openremote/m1designer/README.md

     CREATE_DATABASE_SCHEMA=true \
     java -cp 'build/libs/*' org.openremote.server.Server

 If `CREATE_DATABASE_SCHEMA` is enabled, the application will drop and recreate its database on startup.
-Set to `false` or remove the option if you want to keep all data in the file `or-controller-database.mv.db`.
+Set to `false` (when you start the server the second time, for example) or remove the option if you want to keep all data in the file `or-controller-database.mv.db`.
 You may have to remove the database after incompatible code changes by removing the file `or-controller-database.mv.db` and recreating it.

 For quick turnaround when debugging client in production, recompile only the client portion between server restarts: